 Prevention is the best way to address sports injuries.
 This includes simple tips like keeping hydrated, wearing sunblock, and making sure to take appropriate rest breaks during practice or games.
 Making sure to warm up and cool down properly as well as ensuring that equipment is in good condition and is properly fitting.
 Lastly, making a preseason appointment with a physical therapist can address any weakness or movement dysfunction.
 This can help to prevent injury and help allow a young athlete to have a safe and successful season.

-Erin Courtney of Life's Work PT sees GreenField Health patients at both the Eastside and Westside offices.
+Erin Courtney of Life's Work PT sees GreenField Health patients a the Eastside office.
 "My goal has always been to help people achieve their goals.
 I love the opportunity that physical therapy offers to collaborate with and be an advocate for patients.
 I love the challenge that each individual case presents and there is nothing more rewarding than seeing a patient successfully through their treatment.
 Every day offers a new chance for learning and growth as a clinician and each challenge enables me to become a better therapist for my patients."